rackerlabs/docs-developer-blog/_posts/2019-02-20-recover-passwords-for-network-devices.md

 ### Recover the Cisco router password

-**Note:** The configuration register value is usually set to **0x2102** when this value for configuration register is set to the **NVRAM**.
-When the router boots, it looks for the startup-config file stored in the **NVRAM**.
-As part of the pasword recovery, you need to change the register value to **0x2142**.
-After the configuration completes, the router ignores or bypasses the **startup-config** file in **NVRAM** and enters **setup mode**.
+**Note:** The configuration register value is usually set to **0x2102** when the value for configuration register is set to the **NVRAM**.
+When the router boots, it looks for the **startup-config** file stored in the **NVRAM**.
+As part of the password recovery, you need to change the register value to **0x2142**.
+After the configuration completes, the router ignores or bypasses the **startup-config** file in **NVRAM** and enters setup mode.

 Before you begin the Cisco ASA password recovery, connect the DB9-end of the serial cable to your PC serial port and plug the other end of the cable into the **console** port at the back of the Cisco router.
 If you do not have a serial port, then you should use a USB-to-serial adapter cable.

-Connect to the console using a terminal emulator with the specifications shown in the following image:
+Connect to the console by using a terminal emulator with the specifications shown in the following image:

    ![]({% asset_path 2019-02-20-recover-passwords-for-network-devices/Picture3.png %})